anitoledo/CrowfundingFactory/tutorial.md

 # Tutorial

 <strong>NOTE: </strong> On each interaction with the dApp you will need to check Metamask to confirm the transaction.
-Also sometimes to visualize interface changes it will be necessary to refresh the page after the transaction has been confirmed.<br>
+Also sometimes to see the changes reflected it will be necessary to refresh the page after the transaction has been confirmed.<br>

 <strong>1.</strong> Click the "Create Campaign" button to create a new campaign. <img src="captures/buttonCreate.png" width="100">
 <strong>2.</strong> Fill the form with the desire data: